HsiangHung/Machine_Learning_Note/Clustering/1D_clustering/README.md

 others: [[Andrey Akinshin]][The importance of kernel density estimation bandwidth], [[Crossvalidated]][Methods to Find the Best Bandwidth for Kernel Density Estimation]

-### Hyperparameters in KDE

-Two important hyperparameters in DBSCAN:
-1. Kernel
-2. bandwidth

 #### Reference